alex-telpis/leetkit/README.md

 }
 ```

+## Heaps

-Trying to use a heap in Go is a significant time investment 🥲
+Trying to use a heap in Go is a significant time investment 🥲.
 To quickly validate your heap-based solution, you can use the built-in `IntMinHeap`
 and `IntMaxHeap`.
 Just don't forget to include the heap in your LeetCode submission.